privacyidea/privacyidea/doc/audit/index.rst

    pi-manage rotate_audit --age 365

-will delete all audit entries that are older than one year.
+This will delete all audit entries that are older than one year.

 .. index:: retention time

 Cleaning based on the config file:
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Using a config file you can define different retention times for the audit data.
+Using a config file, you can define different retention times for the audit data.
-E.g. this way you can define, that audit entries about token listings can be deleted after one month, while the audit information about token creation will only deleted after ten years.
+E.g. this way you can define, that audit entries about token listings can be deleted after one month, while the audit information about token creation will only be deleted after ten years.

 The config file is a YAML format and looks like this::